 The distinctive fabric has been woven in the Zwelitsha township outside King William’s Town in the Eastern Cape since 1982, after it was brought from Europe.

-Da Gama Textiles acquired the worldwide rights to Three Cats, Spruce Manufacturing Company’s most famous fabric, in 1992 and bought the original engraved copper rollers from Manchester.
+Da Gama Textiles acquired the worldwide rights to Three Cats in 1992, Spruce Manufacturing Company’s most famous fabric.
+The purchase included the original engraved copper rollers from Manchester.

 Denim jeans and tops manufactured by Denim & Co. come from Zimbabwean cotton that has been imported and produced locally in the Eastern Cape.

-The genuine thing can be recognised by feel, aroma, taste, sound, a distinct colour from dyeing and trademark symbols on the garment’s reverse side, a smaller than normal 90 cm fabric width and stiffness of the new cloth from traditional straightening that washes out.
+Genuine Shweshwe can be recognised by feel, aroma, taste, sound, and a distinct colour from dyeing and trademark symbols on the garment’s reverse side.